Brazil: The code word used to invite protesters to a riot

 Evading moderators

 Most social media platforms prohibit and take down calls to violence.
-It's likely these metaphors were used to evade content moderators.
+It's likely metaphors like 'Selma's Party' were used to evade content moderators.
 In a TikTok video that has since been taken down, a woman explicitly says that she's no longer talking about politics on TikTok because she doesn't want her account to be removed.
 She then proceeds to talk about 'Selma's Party'.

 Elsewhere, people have been posting about other 'parties', including one for Selma's cousin 'Telma', in São Paolo, and her sister 'Velma', in Rio de Janeiro.
 For now, these events have not gained much traction.